 Dr. Soto attended St. Bonaventure University in Alleghany, New York (just south of Buffalo) and graduated Magna Cum Laude as a pre-med major.
-After graduation she was awarded an Air Force Scholarship for medical school and attended SUNY Buffalo Medical School as a Lieutenant.
-Graduating with honors from medical school, she was selected to complete her OB/GYN residency in Buffalo, New York at the Buffalo Children’s Hospital.
-Her residency training included time at Roswell Park Cancer Institute, Buffalo General Hospital and Millard Fillmore Hospitals.
+After graduation, she was awarded an Air Force Scholarship for medical school and attended SUNY Buffalo Medical School as a Lieutenant.
+She graduated with honors from medical school, and then was selected to complete her OB/GYN residency in Buffalo, New York at the Buffalo Children’s Hospital.
+Her residency training included time at Roswell Park Cancer Institute, Buffalo General Hospital, and Millard Fillmore Hospitals.
 At the completion of her residency training, she was awarded the Te Linde Surgical Award for excellence in gynecologic surgery.

 Her first assignment as a new physician and a Captain in the Air Force took her to Texas during the time of Desert Storm.
-While in Texas she served as chairman of her department and orchestrated a program for diagnosis, treatment and follow up of cervical dysplasia.
-She was instrumental in establishing a program of follow-up that allowed women in the nuclear weapons program to participate in deployments without fear of being grounded due to medical restrictions.
-She assisted in the planning of mass casualty drills that involved the local first responders and earned a marksman ribbon while thoroughly enjoying the Texas sun.
+While in Texas, she served as chairman of her department and orchestrated a program for diagnosis, treatment, and follow up of cervical dysplasia.
+She was instrumental in establishing a program of follow-up, allowing women in the nuclear weapons program to participate in deployments without fear of being grounded due to medical restrictions.
+She assisted in the planning of mass casualty drills, which involved the local first responders, and earned a marksman ribbon.
 Dr. Soto remained in the Air Force reserve for several years before she resigned as a Major and moved to Virginia to raise her two children.

-Dr. Soto began working in the Northern Virginia area in 1999, where she practiced OB/GYN in Fairfax County until 2013.
-Throughout residency and private practice she has been an instructor of students, residents and physician assistants; she has been a mentor for the Physician Assistant Program at The George Washington University and remains an Associate Professor for Virginia Commonwealth University School of Medicine.
+Dr. Soto began working in the northern Virginia area in 1999, where she practiced OB/GYN in Fairfax County until 2013.
+Throughout residency and private practice, she was an instructor of students, residents, and physician assistants.
+In the past, she also served as a mentor for the Physician Assistant Program at The George Washington University.
+Today, she remains an Associate Professor for Virginia Commonwealth University School of Medicine.
 She currently has privileges at Inova Fairfax Hospital.